19th Annual Global Transportation & Industrials Conference

 Defense and naval market outlook

-• Focus on becoming a second source for major ship components, driving incremental work and solidifying future growth.
+• Focus on becoming a second source for major ship components, positioning for incremental work and sustained growth into the 2030s.

 Defense electronics and order book trends

-• Defense Electronics segment saw record order growth, with Q1 orders up 18% YoY and April up 46% YoY.
+• Defense Electronics segment saw record-setting order growth, with Q1 orders up 18% year-over-year and April up 46%, supporting confidence in full-year guidance.

-• Revenue expected to be flat in Q2, with sequential ramp in Q3 and Q4; full-year sales growth guided at 4%-6%.
+• Revenue expected to be flat in Q2, with sequential ramp in Q3 and Q4; short-cycle business model enables rapid response to order flow.

-• Margin ceiling not specified due to ongoing reinvestment in growth and technology innovation.
+• Margin ceiling not specified due to ongoing reinvestment in growth and technology, aligned with the Pivot to Growth strategy.

 Partial view of Summaries dataset, powered by Quartr API